“Ack, hack, retch, gag…plop.”

 There are several things that you can do to help reduce the occurrence of hairballs and avoid a serious obstruction.

 - Brushing.
 Grooming your cat on a regular basis (simple brushing does the trick) will help remove a lot of the loose fur that might otherwise end up being ingested.
-Make it a weekly activity. most cats enjoy a nice gently brushing, but if it stresses your kitty out, try to do it in shorter bursts, perhaps a few times a week.
+Make it a weekly activity.
+Most cats enjoy a nice gentle brushing, but if it stresses your kitty out, try to do it in shorter bursts, perhaps a few times a week.
 Go slowly, do it in a comfortable spot, and be gentle.

 - Species-appropriate Diet.
 The amino acid profile in raw meat is very similar to your cat’s cell receptors, allowing them to produce healthy skin and fur cells which lead to less shedding equals less fur balls.
 It also creates a more acidic ph in the gut, leading to an easier breakdown of the fur that is consumed.
-This means that if they do get a hairball now and then, it is can be easier to evacuate and does not cause them discomfort.
+This means that if they do get a hairball now and then, it can be easier to evacuate and does not cause them discomfort.
 It’s a win-win situation!

 - Soothe the Digestive Tract.
 Often, if there’s inflammation in the gut (even if you don’t see it), that could be a reason for hairballs.
 If moisture intake isn’t being properly assimilated, that can lead to more obstruction of hair.
-This can also impact motility – it won’t be as fast as it should be, which also effects the ability of the hair to move through the digestive tract.
+This can also impact motility – it won’t be as fast as it should be, which also affects the ability of the hair to move through the digestive tract.
 Slippery elm and marshmallow root are two really good herbs for this.
 They allow for more slippery mucus to coat the digestive tract, allowing the hair to expel more easily.

 - Probiotics.
-If the gut microbiome is unbalanced, more often than not the motility of the gut (the process through which substances move through the intestines) is negatived affected.
+If the gut microbiome is unbalanced, more often than not the motility of the gut (the process through which substances move through the intestines) is negatively affected.
 This can cause the inability of hair removal and allow dangerous pathogens to remain in the gut.
 It can also interfere with nutrient absorption.
 High quality probiotics can help to rebalance the gut microbiome to support the proper motility function of the digestive tract.
 (Feline Gut Soothe contains probiotics too!).

 - Digestive Enzymes.
 Adding digestive enzymes to your cat’s food may also help reduce hairballs.
 Enzymes actually help break down the consumed hair in the digestive system and allow for easier passage.
 And as an added bonus, your cat will get more of the nutrition provided in her food as the digestive enzymes make the food easier to digest and absorb!

 - Omega-3 Oils.
-Omega-3s are important for overall health and a well-balanced diet, but they they can also help with hairballs.
+Omega-3s are important for overall health and a well-balanced diet, but they can also help with hairballs.
 They nourish the skin and coat to help reduce shedding, and can help lubricate the digestive tract to move ingested hair along.

 If your cat gets hairballs occasionally, there’s usually no need to worry.
 Make sure that you’re feeding a diet and supplements that support the entire digestive system to help move that ingested fur along, and keep an eye on grooming habits and levels of stress and boredom.
 With a little support, you may just notice those late night “step-ins” become a thing of the past!